The Giant’s Causeway in County Antrim (photo by Faith McDonnell)

 Some sneer, as in a Huffington Post article, that the claim that Patrick drove the snakes out of Ireland is a lie — there’s no evidence there ever were snakes there because Ireland is too cold for snakes!
-She never heard of symbolism?
+They never heard of symbolism?
 Patrick brought the light of Christ to Ireland and drove the demonic forces of Satan out, building churches on top of ancient pagan sites and claiming the land for the Triune God he served.
 That’s why we can learn much about spiritual warfare from this great saint/missionary who mobilized an entire country as missionaries.
 Here are just 5 of those things we can learn from Saint Patrick about spiritual warfare:

 Forgive: Even though the Irish had kidnapped Patrick and made him a slave, God gave him compassion for them.
-He forgave them, and had the love of Christ for them — which gave him the passion to see them free from bondage to Satan.
+He forgave them and had the love of Christ for them — which gave him the passion to see them free from bondage to Satan.
 We see this beautiful charism from the Lord in so many of our persecuted brothers and sisters who forgive their persecutors, and in many cases, see their persecutors set free from bondage to Satan.

-Be well prepared when you face demonic forces: The Lorica, or the prayer that is known as The Breastplate of Saint Patrick, is like the secret weapon of spiritual warfare.
+Be well prepared when you face demonic forces: The Lorica, the prayer that is known as The Breastplate of Saint Patrick, is like the secret weapon of spiritual warfare.
 It is said that this prayer was composed as Patrick prepared for his most important battle against the paganism of the Druids.
 From beginning to end in this prayer, Patrick acknowledges his dependence on God.
 Reminiscent of Paul’s exhortation to put on the full armor of God in order to stand firm against the Devil, the prayer says, “I bind unto myself today the strong name of the Trinity by invocation of the same, the Three in One and One in Three.”